AnkushRoy-code/SplitWave/JOURNAL.md

 **Total Time Taken: 1hrs**
 *Total Time Till Now: 41hrs*

 No real work done, just a update.
 YOU KNOW WHAT!!!!
 MY PROJECT JUST GOT APPROVED!!!
-I'LL RECEIVE THE GRANT BY TODAY SO I'LL GO IN A SHOPPING SPREE TOMORROW!!!!
+I'LL RECEIVE THE GRANT BY TODAY (4th June) SO I'LL GO IN A SHOPPING SPREE TOMORROW!!!!
 I AM SOO EXCITED!!!!

+## 5nd June 2025 - Shopping Real this time

+I just bought my stuff from Typeractive.xyz all of them costed $76.92 almost half a dollar less than calculated ($77.34), inflation in India I think.
+Also bought the supermini-nrf52840 from holykeebs.
+They are trusted site I saw in many reviews.
+Next I was going to buy the batteries....but I think makerbazar.in is not trustable.
+I went through some reviews and didn't find them to be good with quality and delivery.
+Customer support also seemed bad, I think I will have to search for batteries again.
+It must be the 4th time something like this has happened to me with battery buying.
+It also means I will have to change my case according to the battery size....

+Took me a whole day but I finally found a good vendor.
+And I ordered it.
+Quite the same price for 480mah where they sold 2200mah for this price.
+I think that previously it was indeed scam.
+But there's a problem.
+There was some technical dificulties and in their website it still shows payment pending.
+I have raised a ticket.
+Hopefully they reply soon.

+Apart from that I also ordered the pcb.
+For that I had to fix some violations that I ignored earlier in my pcb design.
+Now they are fixed.
+The payment went smoothly and my pcb is approved already.

+*3hrs*